 She was affronted by his snooping and curtly said it wasn’t possible.
 Surely he had the wrong information.

 Over the next weeks, he checked the mail and talked to seven companies.
 There it was, in black and white.
 Her outstanding debt exceeded two years of her income.
 The interest was peanuts on their joint savings account, which held enough to pay off the balances.
-That would eliminate late fees and dunning notices in the mail which raised his blood pressure.
+That would eliminate late fees and the dunning notices that raised his blood pressure.

 He arranged the notes and showed them to her.
 Again, she argued the total was impossible.
 She was infuriated by his questioning, declaring it “a far graver problem than those few dollars.”

-Not dissuaded, he asked again how she’d accumulated such a debt.
+Not dissuaded, he asked again how she’d accumulated debt.